Parts 1 & 2

 Since degeneration is inevitable, the political realist ranks regimes not only in terms of their best performances, but also in terms of their worst.
 By this standard, polity is the best of the good regimes and kingship the worst.
 Kingship is best under ideal conditions, polity under real conditions.
 Kingship is a sleek Jaguar, polity a dowdy Volvo.
 On the road, the Jaguar is clearly better.
 But when they go in the ditch, the Volvo shows itself to be the better car overall.

-Since the middle class is the wealthier stratum of the common people, Aristotle’s arguments for middle class government are ipso facto arguments for popular government.
-Aristotle makes it clear from the beginning, however, that he is not talking about a purely popular regime, but a mixed one compounded out of a middle class populace and those elements of aristocracy which are not out of the reach of most cities (1295a30–34).
+Since the middle class is the wealthier stratum of the common people, Aristotle’s arguments for middle-class government are ipso facto arguments for popular government.
+Aristotle makes it clear from the beginning, however, that he is not talking about a purely popular regime, but a mixed one compounded out of a middle-class populace and elements of aristocracy (1295a30–34).